Premio Francesco Fabbri 2020

 FRANCESCO FABBRI PRIZE

-The Call for the 9th edition of the Francesco Fabbri Prize for the Contemporary Arts will open on 1st June 2020.
+Due to the great amount of entries, the submission deadline for Francesco Fabbri Prize for the Contemporary Arts has been extended to 17th September 2020.
 The competition intends to become a benchmark for artists, professionals and the general public in the field of research in contemporary arts.

 Also this year, the Prize will be divided into the two sections of Emerging Arts and Contemporary Photography.
-The first section will welcome works by artists under the age of 35 able to submit artworks of any visual creative medium: from painting to art installation, from photography to video art, from performance and sound art to drawing and graphic art.
+The first section will host artworks by artists under the age of 35, by any visual creative medium: from painting to art installation, from photography to video art, from performance and sound art to drawing and graphic art.

 The Prize is curated by Carlo Sala with a prestigious jury panel featuring critics and curators such as Lorenzo Balbi, Lucrezia Calabrò Visconti, Daniele De Luigi, Angel Moya Garcia, Francesca Lazzarini, Giangavino Pazzola, Stefano Raimondi and Mauro Zanchi.